FEDERAL PROGRAMS and SPECIAL EDUCATION SERVICES

 Child Find Notice

-Under a mandate of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), Legion Collegiate Academy is to conduct activities to locate, identify, and evaluate any child with known or suspected disabilities who attends the school.
+Under a mandate of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA), Gray Collegiate Academy is to conduct activities to locate, identify, and evaluate any child with known or suspected disabilities who attends the school.
 Categories of disabilities may include: developmental delay, mental disability, emotional disability, speech or language impairment, deafness and hard of hearing, visual impairment, deaf-blindness, orthopedic impairment, other health impairment, traumatic brain injury, autism, and multiple disabilities.

 A referral (request for possible evaluation) may be made by parent/guardians, school staff member, or other concerned persons.
 Referrals are made when a person reasonably believes a child may be a child with a disability even if the child is advancing from grade to grade.
 Before referring the student, the person making the referral must inform the child’s parent that the referral will be made.